aithunderbolt/SlotSelector/README.md

 - Can view all registrations across all slots
 - Can filter and download data for any slot or all slots
 - See statistics for all slots
+- **Can manage slot admin users** (create, edit, delete)
+- Can change slot admin usernames and passwords

 **Slot Admins:**
 - Username: `slot1admin` to `slot10admin` / Password: `slot1pass` to `slot10pass`